Southeast Ecological Science Center

-This 5-year multidisciplinary research program will investigate hard bottom habitats, shipwrecks, and submarine canyons on the continental margin of the eastern United States off Virginia and Maryland.
-Investigators will examine the biological, chemical and physical oceanography in these areas to help understand the community structure, connectivity and trophodynamics of deep-sea ecosystems in submarine canyons.
+The USGS DISCOVRE program represents an ecosystem-based scientific program investigating hard bottom habitats, seamounts, submarine canyons, and shipwrecks.
+Investigators are examining the biological, chemical, and physical oceanography in these areas to help understand the community structure, connectivity, and trophodynamics of deep-sea ecosystems.

 Characterizing the community structure and food webs of deep-sea coral and seep invertebrates.

 Identifying and characterizing microbial communities associated with corals, at the base of the soft-sediment food webs, and in biofilms on hard substrates.

 Using long-lived black corals as archives to determine the climate and ocean chemistry over hundreds to thousands of years.